marc1107/ubuntu-ssh-docker/README.md

 ## Usage

   1. Docker has to be installed on your device
+  2. Clone or download the repository
-  2. Navigate to the Dockerfile (ARM folder for M1/M2 Macs or other ARM CPUs) and download
+  3. Open the Dockerfile you need in a Text Editor (x86 for x86 Ubuntu and ARM for Macs with Apple Silicon Chip or other ARM Systems)
-  3. Change the username and password in `useradd` line and in `echo` line
+  4. Change the username and password in `useradd` line and in `echo` line to your username and password
+  5. Open a Terminal and navigate to the folder in which the modified Dockerfile is located
-  4. Build the image by running ```docker build -t ubuntu-ssh-docker .```
+  6. Build the image by running the command `docker build -t ubuntu-ssh-docker .` **(with the `.`at the end!)**
-  5. Finally run `docker run --name ubuntu-ssh -p 22:22 ubuntu-ssh-docker`
+  7. Finally run `docker run --name ubuntu-ssh -p 22:22 ubuntu-ssh-docker`
-  6. You can now connect via SSH by running `ssh username@127.0.0.1` or `ssh username@localhost`
+  8. You can now connect via SSH by running `ssh username@127.0.0.1` or `ssh username@localhost`

-To start the container when it stopped just run `docker start ubuntu-ssh`
+**To start the container when it stopped just run `docker start ubuntu-ssh` or click play on the Container in the Docker Desktop App**